Efficient Bayesian multi-fidelity inverse analysis for expensive and non-differentiable physics-based simulations in high stochastic dimensions: Numerical demonstration

-Approximating the multi-fidelity conditional $p(\Yhf|\Zlf)$ for more challenging LF-HF relationships that emerge from very simplified physics in the LF model comes with many challenges.
-We want to highlight some technicalities and counterintuitive behavior that we already laid out in Section \ref{sec:p_cae} with concrete examples.
-First, Figure \ref{fig: poro_elastic_LF_HF_comp} demonstrates the vast deviation in the LF and HF flow fields for four random testing samples and the actual ground-truth for the permeability field (not part of the training), along with the mean prediction and three times the standard deviation prediction of the Gaussian convolution autoencoder model.
-The settings are specified in Table \ref{tab:bmfia_settings} and \ref{tab:deviating_bmfia_settings}.
-Note the fine-grained and localized differences in the flow fields in the HF model due to the additional nonlinear elastic coupling, which are not present in the LF model.
-The flow field of the porous elastic medium (HF) is not divergence-free (see Equations \eqref{eqn: strong_form_poroelasticity_a} to \eqref{eqn: poro_elastic_bcs_f}).
-It exhibits distinct source and sink effects, often very different from the LF model, with many localized complex features.
-Nevertheless, the Gaussian convolutional autoencoder captures the essence of the probabilistic embedding of the multi-fidelity relationship despite only using 300 HF and LF training samples.
+Figure \ref{fig: poro_elastic_LF_HF_comp} demonstrates the vast deviation in the LF and HF flow fields for four random testing samples and the actual ground-truth for the permeability field (not part of the training), along with the mean prediction and three times the standard deviation prediction of the Gaussian convolution autoencoder model.
+The settings for training and the BMFIA procedure are specified in Table \ref{tab:bmfia_settings} and \ref{tab:deviating_bmfia_settings}.
+The training time for the convolutional autoencoder (here for a geometrical 2D domain) was in all investigated cases around four to six minutes on a single \emph{NVIDIA GeForce GTX 1080 Ti} GPU, and therefore neglebile compared to the HF model evaluation costs. the fine-grained and localized differences in the flow fields in the HF model due to the additional nonlinear elastic coupling, which are not present in the LF model.